 Content Analytics overview

 Content Analytics helps marketers to understand how content impacts the key performance indicators that a business has defined.
-On top of the behavioral data, Content Analytics collects data on how content is consumed and how content drives impact.
+In addition to the behavioral data, Content Analytics collects data on how content is consumed and how content drives impact.
 For example, do customers respond better to a specific tone of voice, a specific color palette, or specific themes?
 This information, together with specifically designed reporting workflows and templates, can help you to perform even better analysis and gain deeper insights on customer journey data in Customer Journey Analytics.

 In addition to the creation of this structured metadata profile, Content Analytics provides an identity service that identifies assets and experiences using a single identifier.
 The identity service can recognize when the exact same asset appears in more than one place.
 When that happens, the instances of this asset are treated as the same asset, allowing for a more holistic view of content usage and consumption.